harish-metalhawk/Harness/README.txt

 your command will be something like :
 ${SANDBOX}/azlinux/j2sdk1.6/x86_64/product/bin/java -version

-2)"-m" : all the configuration files of the jobs are declared in master conf file ,each line can have path to one conf file or if there are master and slave jobs ,they should be seperated by "->"
+2)"-m" : all the configuration files of the jobs are declared in master conf file ,each line can have path to one conf file or if there are master and slave jobs ,they should be seperated by "->" (with no spaces)

 Decription on conf file: